DitherWither/DitherWither/README.md

 I am currently learning iced toolkig for the Rust programming language.

+You can check out the stuff I made at my [homepage](https://DitherWither.github.io)

 <!--
 **DitherWither/DitherWither** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.